Program Assistant Visa Sponsorship Jobs in Montana

 Which visa types are most common for program assistant roles in Montana?

-The H-1B is the most frequently used visa for program assistant positions, provided the role meets the specialty occupation standard, typically requiring a bachelor's degree in a specific field like public health, social work, or education.
-Some positions at universities qualify under J-1 exchange visitor categories.
+The H-1B visa is the most frequently used visa for program assistant positions, provided the role meets the specialty occupation standard, typically requiring a bachelor's degree in a specific field like public health, social work, or education.
+Some positions at universities qualify under J-1 visa exchange visitor categories.
 Roles tied to research grants or tribal health programs may also support TN visas for Canadian and Mexican nationals with qualifying degrees.

 Which cities in Montana have the most program assistant sponsorship jobs?